ElizabethKeyes/fs-journal/quizzes/week06.md

 **5.** What does the `L` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
-'Liskov Substitution Principle' - State that objects in a superclass should be replaceable by objects of its sub-class without breaking the application.
+'Liskov Substitution Principle' - States that objects in a superclass should be replaceable by objects of its sub-class without breaking the application.
 ```
 **6.** Which component in Vue does the vue-router use to mount pages onto?
 <!-- enter you answer in the space below -->